-Top 10 Best Accessories to Roll a Joint of 2017
+Top 10 Best Accessories to Roll a Joint of 2018

 So, feel free to peruse the things that make rolling a joint much, much easier.

-1. Best Grinder to Roll a Joint: Herb Marijuana Grinder with Pollen Catcher
+1. Best Grinder to Roll a Joint: Herb Grinder – Four Piece with Pollen Catcher

 Grinders are great for a number of reasons.
 First, they make separating your bud much easier.
 Rather than picking a nug apart piece-by-piece, you just put it in the grinding chamber, and give it a few twists.
 Second, it allows you to grind up bud and save it for later, without needing to bring a stash jar.
 And third, many grinders collect kief, allowing you to make your joint that much more potent.